Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

 - **Business requirement 2**
   - Deliver an ML system that is capable of predicting whether a cherry leaf is healthy or contains powdery mildew.

-## Answer questions realted to the Business Assessment
+## Answer questions related to the Business Assessment

 1. What are the business requirements?
    - The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.